Saltar a contenido

 Final channel output

 If we would like to save the output of our MergeGenotyped process, we can "publish" the outputs of a process using the publishDir directive.
-We will cover this in more detail on day 2, but try modifying the MergeGenotyped process to include the directive:
+Try modifying the MergeGenotyped process to include the directive:

 process MergeGenotyped {